MML Probabilistic Principal Component Analysis: Discussion

-This manuscript derives the minimum message length (MML) codelength for the multivariate Gaussian probabilistic principal component analysis (PCA) model~\citep{TippingBishop99}.
+This manuscript derives the minimum message length (MML) codelength for the multivariate Gaussian probabilistic principal component analysis (PCA) model~\cite{TippingBishop99}.
 Although the MML estimates of the factor orientations are identical to the usual maximum likelihood (ML) estimates, an important difference between the two approaches is in the estimation of the residual variance.
 In this respect, minimisation of the MML codelength has two key advantages for the practitioner: (1)~automatic selection of the number of principal components; and (2)~an improved estimate of the residual variance.
 The experiments in Section~\ref{sec:exp:pest} demonstrated that the MML estimate of the residual variance improves upon the usual maximum likelihood estimate in terms of bias, squared error and Kullback--Leibler divergence.
-Unlike the MML estimate of residual variance, the maximum likelihood estimate tends to severely underestimate the residual variance.
-For example, ML underestimates the residual variance by as much as 30\% for the data generating model ($N=25$, $K=16$, $J=4$); in contrast, the MML estimate is within 2\% of the true variance in this test.
+Unlike the MML estimate of residual variance, the maximum likelihood estimate tends to severely underestimate the residual variance~\cite{KritchmanNadler08}.
 These improvements over the ML estimate are substantial when the sample size is small relative to the number of parameters in the model (see Table~\ref{tab:results:pest}).

 As noted above, minimising the codelength also allows automatic selection of the number of principal components in the model.
-We observe that model selection guided by the MML codelength is more accurate that the popular Bayesian information criterion (BIC) approach and is at least as good as the Laplace approximation to the Bayesian posterior distribution~\citep{Minka00}.
+We observe that model selection guided by the MML codelength is more accurate than the popular Bayesian information criterion (BIC) approach and is at least as good as the Laplace approximation to the Bayesian posterior distribution~\cite{Minka00}.
 Table~\ref{tab:results:msel} shows that the MML gains in model selection accuracy over BIC are substantial in small to moderate sample sizes.
 As expected, as the sample size gets larger, MML codelength reduces to BIC, which is known to be consistent in large $N$ problems with a fixed number of parameters.
 Importantly, using the codelength to discriminate between competing hypotheses provides another advantage over BIC.
 Unlike BIC, MML considers the complexity of the model via the assertion part of the message and does not simply use a count of the model parameters as a surrogate for model complexity.